mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Summary: Prince Amaad Dagashkugiim is a great-grandson of Golden Sovereign of Hoganas and an enthusiast for history and archaeology.
-The FarStep is a 400-ton yacht equipped with a jump- drive commissioned by Amaad specifically to easily reach the Drenalch system and to search for Ancients artefacts on the surface of the obviously terraformed planet.
+The FarStep is a 400-ton yacht equipped with a jump-drive commissioned by Amaad specifically to easily reach the Drenalch system and to search for Ancients artefacts on the surface of the obviously terraformed planet.
 The Ghenani 'native' minor human race has never allowed outsiders to perform an archaeological study and